Pet Passport US Virgin Islands

 US Virgin Islands does not quarantine healthy pets who meet the following requirements:

-- Your pet must be vaccinated for rabies and various other diseases between 30 days and 6 months prior to entry.
+- Your pet must be vaccinated for rabies prior to entry.
 There is no waiting period after the vaccination.

 - An Import Permit is required to import birds, ferrets or any